Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Results

-Each transition matrix $\mathbf{T}^{(2)}$ whose leading eigenvector $\pi$ satisfies $\pi_e = w^{(1)}(a,b)$ ($\forall$ edges $e=(a,b)$) defines a statistical ensemble of temporal networks constrained by a weighted time-aggregated network $G^{(1)}$ and a given two-path statistics.
-The entropy of this ensemble can be defined based on the entropy growth rate of $\mathbf{T}^{(2)}$ as

-Different from entropy measures previously applied to dynamic networks \cite{Zhao2011}, this measure quantifies to what extent the next step in a contact sequence is determined by the previous contact.
-For a transition matrix $\mathbf{T}^{(2)}$, the ratio of entropy growth between $\mathbf{T}^{(2)}$ and the (maximum entropy) model $\mathbf{\tilde{T}}^{(2)}$ can be given as
+Again, as leading eigenvector we obtain $\boldsymbol\pi = \left( \frac{1}{4}, \frac{1}{8}, \frac{1}{4}, \frac{1}{8}, \frac{1}{8}, \frac{1}{8} \right)$, confirming that the stationary activation frequencies of edges correspond to the relative weights of edges in the first-order time-aggregated network.
+From the perspective of statistical ensembles, which is commonly applied in the study of complex networks, each second-order transition matrix whose leading eigenvector $\boldsymbol\pi$ satisfies $\left(\boldsymbol\pi\right)_e = w^{(1)}(a,b)$ ($\forall$ edges $e=(a,b)$) defines a statistical ensemble of temporal networks constrained by a weighted time-aggregated network $G^{(1)}$ and a given two-path statistics.
+The entropy $H(\mathbf{T}^{(2)})$ of this ensemble can be defined as the entropy growth rate of the Markov chain described by the corresponding transition matrix (details in Methods section)~\cite{Cover2006}.
+Different from entropy measures previously applied to dynamic networks \cite{Zhao2011}, this measure quantifies to what extent the next step in a contact sequence is determined by the previous one.
+For a specific second-order transition matrix $\mathbf{T}^{(2)}$ and a corresponding maximum entropy model $\mathbf{\tilde{T}}^{(2)}$, we define the \emph{entropy growth rate ratio} as

-This ratio ranges between $0$ for transition matrices generating deterministic contact sequences and $1$ for the case $\mathbf{\tilde{T}}^{(2)}$ representing Markovian temporal networks.
-A value of $\Lambda_H(\mathbf{T}^{(2)}) < 1$ highlights that the statistics of two-paths deviates from what is expected based on the first-order aggregate network.
-As such, $\Lambda_H$ is a simple measure capturing the importance of non-Markovian properties in temporal networks.